adopted-ember-addons/program-guidelines/README.md

 - [ ] if any demo URL or homepage is referenced, it should be updated.
 At the very least, file an issue on the repo so the adopter can fix

 ## Adopting an addon
 Anyone can submit a pull request to help maintain an addon in this repo!

 It's also possible that you'd like to wear more of an official maintainer hat, and that's cool too!
-If you want to help maintain one of these addons, please open an issue that requests to be added as a contributor.
-You'll be contacted in Ember Discord (just so we know who you are!) and we'll make sure that you have 2FA set up for GitHub. and then we can add you as a contributor.
+If you want to help maintain one of these addons:
+- please open an issue that requests to be added as a contributor or ping melsumner on Ember Discord
+- make sure you have 2FA set up for GitHub

+Once we've had a chat, we can add you as a contributor.
+Easy-peasy!